Overconstrained/cassowary-proposals/README.md

 Publish, discuss and review proposals.

-NB: This is not a formal instance for the cassowary community.
+NB: This is not a formal forum for the cassowary community.
+Just a place to discuss.